Feedback Friction: LLMs Struggle to Fully Incorporate External Feedback: Limitations

 \section{Limitations}

-\paragraph{Better understanding of \PHENOMENON{}} While our study successfully demonstrates the existence of \PHENOMENON{} and rules out several potential causes (model confidence, data familiarity, reasoning complexity), we lack a definitive mechanistic explanation for why models resist incorporating feedback.
+\paragraph{Better understanding of \PHENOMENON{}} While our study identifies key insights into \PHENOMENON{}—including the correlation between semantic entropy and feedback resistance and the disconnect between models' stated understanding and actual behavior, we lack a definitive mechanistic explanation for why models resist incorporating feedback.
 A better understanding of \PHENOMENON{} likely involves complex interactions between feedback understanding, instruction following, and belief updating.
 Future work would benefit from more sophisticated mechanistic interpretability techniques, such as causal intervention methods and circuit analysis \citep{yang2025llmsadmitmistakesunderstanding, meng2023locatingeditingfactualassociations}, to understand the specific computational pathways through which feedback resistance emerges and persists across model architectures.

-\paragraph{Limited mitigation strategies} Despite extensive experimentation with sampling strategies, our attempts to fully mitigate feedback friction yielded only modest improvements.
+\paragraph{Limited mitigation strategies} Despite extensive experimentation with sampling strategies, our attempts to fully mitigate feedback friction yields only modest improvements.
 The most promising next step appears to be supervised fine-tuning or reinforcement learning approaches that could (1) enhance the solver model's receptiveness to feedback incorporation, and (2) improve the feedback generator's ability to provide more effective guidance \citep{yao2024retroformerretrospectivelargelanguage}.
-However, the computational constraints of our experimental setup, particularly the large model sizes we tested (including 70B+ parameter models like Claude 3.7 and Llama-4-Maverick) and the associated computational costs, prevented us from conducting comprehensive fine-tuning experiments that might meaningfully address feedback resistance.
+However, the computational constraints of our experimental setup, particularly the large model sizes we tested (including 70B+ parameter models like Claude 3.7 and Llama-4-Maverick) and the associated computational costs, prevented us from conducting fine-tuning experiments that might meaningfully address feedback resistance.